Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

-   -  **Module mode filenames:** Python Extension modules cannot be renamed without breaking them, the filename and the module name have to match, so you must to change the source filename to get the desired result.
+   -  **Module mode filenames:** Python Extension modules cannot be renamed without breaking them, the filename and the module name have to match, so you must change the source filename to get the desired result.

    -  **It has to be a standard Python implementation:** You need a form of standard Python implementation, called **CPython**, to execute **Nuitka** because it's closely tied to the implementation details of it.
-Ideally you use the `official Python
+Ideally, you use the `official Python
       <https://python.org>`__ only.

    -  **Homebrew (for macOS) is supported, but not ideal:** The